Answered By: ic @westernsydney.edu.au Last Updated: Dec 13, 2017 Views: 3420

 There are a number of ways to access online scholarly journal articles from the Library website.

-The databases detailed below allow you to restrict your search by type of source, such as scholarly publications (also known as peer reviewed or refereed).
-These databases can be accessed through the Library via Resources > e-resources > databases by title from the Library homepage.
+The databases detailed below, allow you to restrict your search by type of source, such as scholarly publications (also known as peer reviewed or refereed).
+These databases can be accessed through the e-resources page using the A-Z list under 'Databases by Title'.

 For some databases this option may not be available so you will need to investigate further from the search screen.
 In most cases you can limit your search results to peered reviewed/refereed/ scholarly journal articles by use of a check box.